 Since inception, the Company has incurred significant expenses in its efforts to develop and co-promote products.
-Our current business focus is to: investigate further therapeutic uses of MacrilenTM, expand pipeline development activities, further expand the commercialization of macimorelin in available territories and fund ongoing clinical trial costs.
-Consequently, the Company has incurred operating losses and has generated negative cash flow from operations and in each of the last several years except for the year ended December 31, 2018 when the Company earned revenue from the sale of a license for the adult indication of MacrilenTM in the U.S. and Canada.
+Our current business focus is to: investigate further therapeutic uses of Macrilen[TM], expand pipeline development activities, further expand the commercialization of macimorelin in available territories and fund ongoing clinical trial costs.
+Consequently, the Company has incurred operating losses and has generated negative cash flow from operations and in each of the last several years except for the year ended December 31, 2018 when the Company earned revenue from the sale of a license for the adult indication of Macrilen[TM] in the U.S. and Canada.
 The Company expects to incur significant expenses and operating losses for the foreseeable future as it advances its product candidates through preclinical and clinical development, seeks regulatory approval and pursues commercialization of any approved product candidates.
 We expect that our research and development costs will increase in connection with our planned research and development activities.

-As of December 31, 2022, the Company had an accumulated deficit of \$352.0 million.
-The Company also had a net loss of \$22.7 million and negative cash flows from operations of \$13.7 million for the year ended December 31, 2022.
-We believe that our existing cash on hand will be sufficient to fund our anticipated operating and capital expenditure requirements for the next 12 months.
-We plan to finance our future operations and capital expenditures primarily though cash on hand.
+As of December 31, 2023, the Company had an accumulated deficit of \$369.8 million.
+The Company also had a net loss of \$16.6 million and negative cash flows from operations of \$17.1 million for the year ended December 31, 2023 We believe that our existing cash on hand will be sufficient to fund our anticipated operating and capital expenditure requirements for the next 12 months.
+We plan to finance our future operations and capital expenditures primarily through cash on hand.
 We also believe that our existing cash on hand will be sufficient to fund our anticipated operating and capital expenditure requirements beyond the next 12 months and through 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our capital resources sooner than we expect.
 We may also require additional capital to pursue in-licenses or acquisitions of other product candidates.
 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially as a result of a number of factors.
 Our future capital requirements are difficult to forecast and will depend on many factors, including:

-- the terms and timing of any other collaboration, licensing, and other arrangements that we may establish; - the initiation, progress, timing, and completion of preclinical studies and clinical trials for our current and future potential product candidates, including the impact of COVID-19 on our ongoing and planned research and development efforts; - our alignment with the FDA on regulatory approval requirements; - the impact of COVID-19 on the operations of key governmental agencies, such as the FDA, which may delay the development of our current product candidates or any future product candidates; - the number and characteristics of product candidates that we pursue; - the outcome, timing, and cost of regulatory approvals; - delays that may be caused by changing regulatory requirements; - the cost and timing of hiring new employees to support our continued growth; - the costs involved in filing and prosecuting patent applications and enforcing and defending patent claims; - the costs of filing and prosecuting intellectual property rights and enforcing and defending any intellectual property-related claims: - the costs of responding to and defending ourselves against complaints and potential litigation; - the costs and timing of procuring clinical and commercial supplies for our product candidates; and - the extent to which we acquire or in-license other product candidates and technologies.
+- the terms and timing of any other collaboration, licensing, and other arrangements that we may establish; - the initiation, progress, timing, and completion of preclinical studies and clinical trials for our current and future potential product candidates; - our alignment with the FDA on regulatory approval requirements; - the number and characteristics of product candidates that we pursue; - the outcome, timing, and cost of regulatory approvals; - delays that may be caused by changing regulatory requirements; - the cost and timing of hiring new employees to support our continued growth; - the costs involved in filing and prosecuting patent applications and enforcing and defending patent claims; - the costs of filing and prosecuting intellectual property rights and enforcing and defending any intellectual property-related claims; - the costs of responding to and defending ourselves against complaints and potential litigation; - the costs and timing of procuring clinical and commercial supplies for our product candidates; and - the extent to which we acquire or in-license other product candidates and technologies.